ProShop can help you meet CMMC security standards.

 What are the Requirements you need to meet to reach CMMC and how can ProShop help?

-The requirements are broken into 17 different domains, ranging from purely technical controls of your network and devices to personnel management and security awareness training, making this standard a truly company-wide endeavor.
-Depending on the type of contract a company has, different levels of requirements will be needed.
+The requirements are broken into 17 different domains, ranging from technical controls of your network and devices to personnel management and security awareness training, making this standard a truly company-wide endeavor.

 As a digital manufacturing environment, ProShop facilitates managing cybersecurity policies and procedures, alongside tasks and training for staff, within the architecture of various workflows.

 Rather than a stand-alone system, cybersecurity should be integrated into the fabric of the company: we feel ProShop is uniquely postioned for manufacturers looking to integrate cybersecurity management and documentation within their existing environment.

 How does ProShop help you achieve these goals?

 We were excited to let the CMMC inform aspects of our ProShop development: we have a suite of security features which can be used to meet some of the very important requirements.
 We’re most excited about:

 Facilitate complex user passwords by configuring password requirements with a selection of possible options and configurations

 No more insanely weak passwords – ProShop does not allow the use of the 100,000 most commonly used passwords

 Prevent any word or phrase of your choice from being used in a password with a configurable field